guni1192/ubuntu_latex_jp/README.md

 ## Why do I use a docker image?

 - You can start to use Latex easily.
-- You do not need to install all latex packages on your system any more.
+- You do not need to install all Latex packages on your system any more.
-- You can use the same latex packages on your machines or in a team members.
+- You can use the same Latex packages on your machines or in a team members.

 ## Table of contents